jacebenson/cedar/docs/versioned_docs/version-0.x/realtime.md

  *
  * Subscriptions are GraphQL queries that are run when a client subscribes to a channel.
  *
- * Redwood Realtime
+ * CedarJS Realtime
  *  - uses a publish/subscribe model to broadcast data to clients.
  *  - uses a store to persist Live Query and Subscription data.
  *
- * Redwood Realtime supports in-memory and Redis stores:
+ * CedarJS Realtime supports in-memory and Redis stores:
  * - In-memory stores are useful for development and testing.
  * - Redis stores are useful for production.
  */